Dypiro/eluthan-lite/README.md

 Precompiled iso included
 ## Thanks
 Thanks to g_dn_w for helping me!
-In honor i will provide his os project: https://github.com/roidsos/h0r.net
+His os project:
+https://github.com/roidsos/h0r.net
+.
 And thanks all to those who support me in this project!